ffdev-info/jsonid/README.md

 `jsonid` borrows from the Python approach to ask forgiveness rather than permission (EAFP) to attempt to open every object it scans and see if it parses as JSON.
-If it doesn't we move along.
+If it doesn't, we move along.
 If it does, we then have an opportunity to identify the characteristics of the JSON we have opened.

 Python being high-level also provides an easier path to processing files